 Make the Change

-It is important to stress the need for stringent quality/process control because once Lead Free* laws take effect:
+It is important to stress the need for stringent quality/process control as:

-- It is illegal to introduce into commerce or install any plumbing product that is not Lead Free* that touches water used for human consumption;
+- It is now illegal to introduce into commerce or install any plumbing product that is not Lead Free* for use with potable water.

 The potential penalties for non-compliance are:

-- Callbacks and the cost of removing and replacing installed illegal product
+- Callbacks and the cost of removing and/or replacing installed illegal product

 - Lawsuits from private parties and/or governmental agencies.

-Watts Water Technologies and its companies whose products are affected by the Lead Free* mandate are committed to working with you to make the transition as smooth as possible.
+Watts Water Technologies and its companies are committed to working with you to make the transition as smooth as possible.
 Contact your local authorized brand representative(s) to discuss your transition plans.